Ōgi logo Ōgi

 Pieces

-Princess I Princess Princess +I Promoted Princess Promoted Princess
+Princess I Princess (Eastern style) Princess (Western style) +I Promoted Princess (Eastern style) Promoted Princess (Western style)

-Rook R Rook Rook +R Promoted Rook Promoted Rook
+Rook R Rook (Eastern style) Rook (Western style) +R Promoted Rook (Eastern style) Promoted Rook (Western style)

-Bishop B Bishop Bishop +B Promoted Bishop Promoted Bishop
+Bishop B Bishop (Eastern style) Bishop (Western style) +B Promoted Bishop (Eastern style) Promoted Bishop (Western style)

-Silver General S Silver General Silver General +S Promoted Silver General Promoted Silver General
+Silver General S Silver General (Eastern style) Silver General (Western style) +S Promoted Silver General (Eastern style) Promoted Silver General (Western style)

-Knight N Knight Knight +N Promoted Knight Promoted Knight
+Knight N Knight (Eastern style) Knight (Western style) +N Promoted Knight (Eastern style) Promoted Knight (Western style)

-Lance L Lance Lance +L Promoted Lance Promoted Lance
+Lance L Lance (Eastern style) Lance (Western style) +L Promoted Lance (Eastern style) Promoted Lance (Western style)

-Pawn P Pawn Pawn +P Promoted Pawn Promoted Pawn
+Pawn P Pawn (Eastern style) Pawn (Western style) +P Promoted Pawn (Eastern style) Promoted Pawn (Western style)

 Objective

-The goal of the game is to win by putting the opponent's King in checkmate, or by achieving another victory condition provided for in the rules (for example, the opponent's resignation).
+The goal of the game is to win by capturing the opponent's King, or by achieving another end-of-game condition provided by the rules (for example, the opponent's resignation).

 Setup

-At the beginning of the game, both players place their pieces on the board, each one pointing toward the opponent's side.
+At the start of the game, both players place their pieces on the board, each oriented toward the opponent's camp.

 The starting position is as follows: